leojh/ember-deploy-rest-index/README.md

 * `deploy` - Makes a POST to upload the index.html information with the following payload:
   * The revision id
-  * The target environment
   * The entirety of the index.html file

-* `deploy:list` - Makes a GET call to get all uploaded revisions for a given environment
+* `deploy:list` - Makes a GET call to get all uploaded revisions
 * `deploy:activate` - Makes a PUT call to activate the specified revisions

 ## Config